ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 * `kubernetes.default.*` are domain names used to communicate with the Kubernetes API from within the cluster, they will resolve to the Kubernetes API internal Service IP
-* 10.32.0.1 is the Kubernetes API internal Service IP - it may be chosen arbitrarily as long as it is consistent with configuration of `kube-proxy` and/or other Kubernetes components - we will see that in other chapters
+* 10.32.0.1 is the Kubernetes API internal Service IP - it may be chosen arbitrarily as long as it is consistent with configuration of `kube-proxy` and/or other Kubernetes components - we will see that in subsequent chapters
 * `kubernetes.kubenet` is the full domain name that resolves to the load-balanced virtual IP of the Kubernetes API from outside the cluster
-* 192.168.1.21 is the Kubernetes API virtual IP, we will set it up in another chapter
+* 192.168.1.21 is the Kubernetes API virtual IP, which we will take care of in another chapter
 * the simple name `kubernetes` is resolvable both from outside and inside the cluster
 * `controlX`, `controlX.kubenet` are control node domain names
 * 192.168.1.1X are control node IPs